waimea-aalee/300dtd-client-tracker-project/docs/0-requirements.md

 ### Relevance to the System

-This principle is relevant to this project because
+This principle is relevant to this project because if it is not useful or not fulfilling a need, it will not be used and have no purpose making it useless

-Replace this text with an explanation of why the principle is relevant to this particular project.

 ### Impact / Considerations

+Moving forward I will need to consider the need of the end user,

 Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this principle.